Kamosabe/streamqueue/README.md

 streamqueue
 ===========

-A MD book on streaming and queuing
+A md book on "Big Data Streaming and Queuing"